lucapette/website/content/writing/the-appeal-of-static-typing.md

 The difference is really evident when I'm trying to rush a bug fix to production.
 No matter how careful I am, this situation just happens from time to time.
 The last thing I want is to second-guess the fix I'm about to ship.
-It's all about the cognitive load after all and the compiler telling me that my code "works".
+The compiler telling me that my code "works" reduces cognitive load which I appreciate even more under pressure.

 ## Experience is everything

 While I tried my best to explain some basic benefits of statically typed languages, I'm somewhat sure that this article won't convince a single soul.
 It was a non-goal for me but it's still interesting to go over why I think my experience won't convince anyone despite the fact that it did convince me.

 Back when I worked only with dynamic languages, I came across these talking points many times.
 None of them convinced me.
 While statically typed languages and dynamically typed ones are very different in practice, what makes them different is not one big thing.
 It's a lot of small, every-day things.

 There's something else: it's hard to come across alternatives if you're happy with what you're doing.
 Also, there's definitely nothing wrong with being happy